 Co-Director Nathan Qi, MD, PhD, Medical School

-Co-supported by the Michigan Diabetes Research and Training Center, the Animal Phenotyping Core was established in 2006 to provide state-of-the art equipment, services and consultative advice regarding the detailed metabolic phenotyping of rodent models of metabolic diseases.
+Co-supported by the Michigan Diabetes Research Center, the Animal Phenotyping Core was established in 2006 to provide state-of-the art equipment, services and consultative advice regarding the detailed metabolic phenotyping of rodent models of metabolic diseases.